-- Static separation of duties constraint specifying that a student in the Course activity cannot join the teaching assistant role. - Role cardinality constraint requires that the member count for this role cannot exceed two. - Previous role membership constraint, which requires that the person joining this role must already be a member of the Staff role defined in the parent activity. - A user is admitted to this role only after some user has been assigned to the Instructor role. - A "user-user separation of duties" requirement specifying that users B and C both cannot be assigned concurrently to this role.
+1. Static separation of duties constraint specifying that a student in the Course activity cannot join the teaching assistant role.

+2. Role cardinality constraint requires that the member count for this role cannot exceed two.

+3. Previous role membership constraint, which requires that the person joining this role must already be a member of the Staff role defined in the parent activity.

+4. A user is admitted to this role only after some user has been assigned to the Instructor role.

+5. A "user-user separation of duties" requirement specifying that users B and C cannot both be assigned concurrently to this role.